Atman50/emacs-config/README.md

 ```

-<a id="orgcb3a366"></a>
+<a id="orgfed27c9"></a>

 # python configuration

 At one point I was using anaconda but have switched back to elpy.
-I really like `eply-config` that tells you if everything is working properly.
+I really like `eply-config` that tells you if everything is
+working properly.
 I've been using a `virtualenv` for my python development and couldn't be happier.
-Perhaps ethe only thing that bothers me is that when an object is returned, pycharm will give you list and dictionary methods while eply/company does not.
+Perhaps ethe only thing that
+bothers me is that when an object is returned, PyCharm will give you list and dictionary methods while `eply=/=company` does not.
 Seems to be the only real issue at this point.

-The variables that might be setup for python (look in [custom.el](custom.el) for them): `python-indent-trigger-commands`, `python-shell-completion-setup-code`, `python-shell-completion-string-code`, `python-shell-interpreter`, `python-shell-interpreter-args`, `python-shell-prompt-output-regexp`, and `python-shell-prompt-regexp`.

 ```emacs-lisp
 (use-package company